FabricMC/fabric-docs/develop/loader/index.md

 Fabric Loader makes all mods equally capable of modifying the game.
 As an example, anything Fabric API does can be done by any other mod.

-Mods are loaded both from the classpath and from the mods directory.
-They are expected to match the mappings in the current environment, meaning Fabric Loader will not remap any mods.
+Mods are loaded both from the classpath and from the `mods` directory.
+This directory can be changed with the `fabric.modsFolder` system property.

 ## Nested JARs {#nested-jars}

 Nested JARs allow a mod to provide its own dependencies, so Fabric Loader can pick the best version matching the dependencies instead of requiring separate installation of dependencies.
 They also allow clean packaging of submodules, so each module can be used separately.
 Non-mod libraries can be repackaged as mods for nested JAR usage.
 A mod may bundle a number of other mods within its JAR.
 A nested JAR must itself also be a mod, which again can have nested JARs.
 Fabric Loader will load nested JARs while attempting to satisfy dependency constraints.

-Nested JARs are not extracted, they are instead loaded in in-memory file system using jimfs.
+Nested JARs are extracted to the disk when the game is run.
 Nested JARs must be declared by their paths relative to the containing JAR's root.

 Using Fabric Loom's `include` option will automatically handle nesting the jar.